 Program Description - Graduate University Track

-Top 4 reasons to join the Graduate or Advanced University Track
+Top 4 reasons to join the Graduate or Advanced Track

-- Advanced language training in an environment designed specifically for pre-academic, graduate-bound students or undergraduates without conditional admission to the UA
+1. Advanced language training in an environment designed specifically for pre-academic, graduate-bound students or individuals seeking additional English language training beyond the Intensive English Program.

-- Improve graduate-level academic readiness or undergraduate academic skills
+2. Improve graduate-level academic readiness or enhance English proficiency.

-- Sit in on a UA graduate course in the intended field of study (with department approval) or undergraduate general education course and receive support from a CESL instructor
+3. Sit in on a UA graduate course in the intended field of study (with department approval) or undergraduate general education course and receive support from a CESL instructor.

-- Become eligible to apply for CESL's Endorsement, which is accepted by most UA graduate departments and ALL undergraduate majors as fulfillment of minimum English language proficiency requirement.
+4. For Graduate University Track: Become eligible to apply for CESL's Endorsement, which is accepted by most UA graduate departments as fulfillment of the minimum English language proficiency requirement.